The Application Process

 Yes.
 You will need to be admitted to CSULA and have paid your Enrollment Confirmation Deposit (ECD) before you can apply for housing.
 You must also be enrolled as a full-time student in order to pick up keys and move-in.
 To apply, you will need to submit your online application and make your initial payment.
 Apply here.

 You will be notified by email and provided information regarding your check-in day.
-For the Fall Quarter, assignments are generally completed by mid or end of July and confirmation email sent by first two weeks of August.
+For the Fall Quarter, assignments are generally completed by mid or end of July and confirmation emails are sent by the first two weeks of August.
 If demand exceeds number of available spaces, a wait list may result.
 If you are placed on a waiting list, you will be notified by email the same time confirmations are sent out.
 PLEASE CHECK YOUR CSULA EMAIL.

 Can I use Financial Aid?
 How much will Financial Aid cover?
 Will Financial Aid cover the initial payment?